Tuas Link MRT station: Station details

 Westbound trains on the EWL alternate between terminating at this station or Joo Koon station.
 The station is located along Tuas West Drive and has two entrances.
 The station serves developments such as Tuas Depot, Tuas Bus Terminal, Raffles Marina and Tuas Checkpoint.
 The station also serves cross-border bus services to Johor Bahru.

-The overrun tracks have provisions to connect to the further MRT extension to Wrexham, Poyan Reservoir, Murai Reservoir, Sarimbun Reservoir and Lim Chu Kang in the Western Water Catchment, but due to the under-development of the vicinity, the short term plan would be connected to the Singapore Rail Test Centre.
+To the north, the tracks extend further by 300 m that allow provisions for further extensions.
 Tuas Link is the first elevated station to have the concourse located above the platforms at one end of the station.
 The concourse has an open view of the platforms.
 This was due to the limited space at the ground level, with the station site bounded by Raffles Marina and land reserved for road expansion.
 The tracks also have to be at a lower level to allow a safe descent for trains travelling between the station and the nearby Tuas Depot.
 The 2300 m2 concourse at 16 m above ground is the smallest concourse among the elevated stations.